Whenever I tell someone that I use almost exclusively my Olympus E-M1 MkII mirrorless camera, well, that certainly raises an eyebrow.

 Several years after going mirrorless, I have to say I’m happy with this choice.

 The Olympus system I currently own covers my needs very well.
 And, as a contributor to major microstock sites, I am very happy with my Olympus system.
 I have an acceptance rate of over 95%.
 The few rejections are not for technical reasons.
 The 20 Mpix sensor is also more than enough — only a few of my downloads are for a full resolution image.
-The majority of my sales comes from web-sized pictures, so I don’t feel any limitations here.
+The majority of my sales come from web-sized pictures, so I don’t feel any limitations here.